jqno/jqno.github.io/_posts/2020-09-09-my-vim-setup.md

 ### Refactorings

 Some refactorings, like renaming, are provided by CoC.
 Some aren't.
-I have accumulated a bunch of Vim plugins that each do 1 type of refactoring.
+I have accumulated a bunch of Vim plugins that each do one specific type of refactoring.
 I encourage you to look around for the ones you're missing.
 The ones that I use include:

 * [vim-commentary](https://github.com/tpope/vim-commentary)
 * [vim-swap](https://github.com/machakann/vim-swap)